Federal Employees’ Group Life Insurance Program

 Generally, all premiums will be withheld from your annuity or compensation payments.
 However, you may pay the premiums directly to the retirement system, if your annuity is insufficient to withhold the premiums.

 At the end of the calendar month that follows your 65th birthday or your retirement, whichever is later, your Option A life insurance will be reduced by 2 percent each month until it reaches 25 percent of its face value.
-Option B and Option C insurance will continue to be reduced for 50 months, at which time coverage ceases, unless you elected to continue premiums.
+Option B and Option C insurance will continue to be reduced for 50 months, at which time coverage ceases, unless you elected to continue paying the premiums.
+Those retiring before age 65 are given a second chance on turning that age to make their election under Options B and C; for those retiring at or after that age, the second chance comes as soon as the retirement processing period is completed,

 Direct Payment of Premiums